jamiegonzalez/idk/ERP-Bin-Operations.md

 [LH RH] = splitbrain(ERP)

-The splitbrain() function finds pairs of electrodes whose names are identical except for ending with consecutive odd (for left-hemisphere) and even (for right-hemisphere) numbers (following the International 10/20 System convention).
+The **splitbrain()** function finds pairs of electrodes whose names are identical except for ending with consecutive odd (for left-hemisphere) and even (for right-hemisphere) numbers (following the International 10/20 System convention).
 For example, it would treat Fp1 and Fp2 as corresponding left-right pairs.
 But the electrode names do not have to be standard 10/20 names (e.g., it would treat Temporal125 and Temporal126 as corresponding left-right pairs).
 Any electrode sites that don't end in a number will be excluded from the channel groups (e.g., Fz), and will generate a warning (which you can usually ignore because you usually want to exclude such electrodes when creating left-right pairs).

 Note that, although "LH" and "RH" were used to name the electrode groups in these examples, you can use any strings to name the groups.
 Also, this can be used to create any kind of channel subsets that you'd like, not just left hemisphere and right hemisphere subsets.

 ## Using the Contra/Ipsi Assistant
-The ERP Bin Operations GUI contains a button labeled contra/ipsi assistant.
+The ERP Bin Operations GUI contains a button labeled **contra/ipsi assistant**.
 This button brings up the GUI shown below, which will create the equations for making the contra and ipsi waveforms (for most experiments).

 contra_ipsi_assistant

 The first two text boxes are used to list the left- and right-hemisphere channel pairs.
 You need to make sure that the channels are in the same order for both the left and right sides (e.g., channels F3, C3, and P3 [in that order] for the left side and F4, C4, and P4 [in that order] for the right side).
-If you click the auto button, ERPLAB will attempt to find the appropriate channels for you (on the basis of standard naming conventions).
+If you click the **auto** button, ERPLAB will attempt to find the appropriate channels for you (on the basis of standard naming conventions).

 You then need to specify which bins correspond to trials on which attention will be directed to the left versus right hemifields.
 For example, imagine that you have the following bins: